Data Provenance as Automatic Differentiation: Introduction

+Reading right to left: selection maps the five input positions to the three inputs used on this run (the two $\mathsf{a}$-quantities and $\mathit{price}\,\mathsf{a}$); the multiply stage computes the two per-row products, each depending on its quantity (with price as coefficient) and on the price (with quantity as coefficient); and the sum merges the two products.
+The two pipelines differ in the price column of the multiply stage, where the numerical coefficients $3$ and $-3$ cancel through the sum while their Boolean counterparts join as $1 \vee 1 = 1$.

+In the composite Jacobians, the quantity entries of $\partial$ are the relevant price, since the derivative of a product is the other factor, and the corresponding $\partial_{\Two}$-entries record which of them are nonzero, so on multiplication the two Jacobians agree.
+At the entry for $\mathit{price}\,\mathsf{a}$ they differ: $\partial\,\mathrm{total}\,\mathsf{a} / \partial\,\mathit{price}\,\mathsf{a} = 3 + (-3) = 0$, since the refund cancels the purchase and the total genuinely does not depend on that price; the Boolean Jacobian records $1$, because dependency information combines by disjunction and there is no negative dependency to cancel with.
+Boolean Jacobians can thus report more nonzero entries than their numerical counterparts, but never fewer; this over-approximation is inherent to tracking binary dependence.

+As in differential calculus, the Jacobian is taken at a point; the run with $l = \mathsf{b}$, a different point, has its own pipeline of stage Jacobians, with composites:

+At this point nothing cancels, and the two Jacobians agree on which entries are nonzero.

-These are not the only choices of approximation lattices that we could have made.
-For the input, we have chosen a lattice that allows us to ``forget'' (approximate away) numbers in the input, but not the labels or the structure of the list itself.
-However, other choices are also useful.
-Indeed, one of the aims of this work is to clarify how to choose an approximation structure appropriate for different tasks by use of type information.
-We elaborate on this further in \secref{semantic-gps}.
+In setting up the positions, we chose to let only the numbers (quantities and prices) vary, keeping the labels and the structure of the list itself fixed.
+Other choices are also useful, and one of the aims of this work is to clarify how to choose a dependency structure appropriate for different tasks by selecting an appropriate semiring of dependency information.
+We elaborate on this further in \secref{approx-as-tangents}.

-\GPS associates with each run of the program a Galois connection telling us how the inputs and outputs are related in that run.
-The backwards portion $\partial (\mathit{query}\,l)_r$ tells us, given an approximation of the output, what the least approximation of the input is needed to generate that output.
-In the case of the two runs considered in this example, if we say we are not interested in the output by feeding in the least approximation $\bot$, then we find that we only need the least approximation of the input: